 When you wait until arranging what you already have, you’ll know exactly what you need and where you want to put it.
 You’ll also be able to make sure anything you get is the right dimensions and style to fit in the room, both literally and stylistically.

-There are a lot of guidelines about how to arrange furniture, including some listed in this article.
+There are a lot of guidelines about how to arrange bedroom furniture, including some listed in this article.
 They’re just that, guidelines, and there’s no real right or wrong way to do it.
 Just figure out what works best for you and your space.

-If you want, try experimenting with different layouts during your first few weeks living in your new place.
+If you want, try experimenting with different layouts during your first few weeks living in your new apartment.
 It’s easier when you have less stuff to move around, and when you hit on one that works, you’ll know it.